Ozarks, a slight return (in the numbering of the days)

 Dawn again and I go back to my turnoff for the Highland trail and track down to the spur I found before.
 It crosses the highway, unseen to passing vehicles.
 I stand on the center stripe and imagine the view of a turtle, the distant rumble, the urgency.
 But there are no cars, no turtles down the long stretch I see to the south.
 I am on the Matley camp trail by the signage.
 And it is headed toward another part of the White River.
 On the map this zone looks steep.
 And the map does not lie.
 I pass into a part of the trail surrounded by the bright red and yellow blooms of Spigelia, Indian Pink.
 They stand on either side of the trail as it slopes downward.
 After that I am staring into the treetops below me as the trail begins zagging downward in sharp hairpin cut backs.
 I find a hand made bench on the upper trail.
 It looks out into the trees.
 And all things are quiet except the birds: tanager and woodpecker, vireo and warbler.
 There is no early morning wind.
 With the first trail cuts, I am moving through limestone formations with small caves and overhangs.
 One must step down hand cut stairs over some fine stone work.
 Ferns of several kinds spread over the limestone boulders.
 I see the creeping fern and some more black stemmed maidenhair.
 And, of course, here in all this, I find another Box Turtle heading up the path that I am descending.
 In my half-ass, donít-really-know, seen-a-lot-of-Boxies method of aging, I would guess she is 20 to 25 years old.
 Today she seems to have business on the roof of the world.
 This might be her first exploration at this altitude. ďTo hell with the river, I am going to see where the rain comes from.Ē Born near the shifting riverside sands she has decided that today is the day to climb the mountain.
 She is hard up the best part of the hill and cruising toward all the answers and here suddenly is a looming and stumbly giant in her way.
 Bulbous and multicolored, this giant moves out of her way and waves his hand sadly up the trail, with a flourish. ďGood luck,Ē I say.

 I pass bench number two.
 And I note the Umbrella Trees nearby.
 One of my favorite Ozark trees, though they donít grow to great size.
 With leaves as long as a hikerís arm, they do like it cool and wet and steep.
-Today I do as well.
+Today I have the same preferences.
 I sit each bench and listen.
 Once again, I am in Worm-eating Warbler territory.
 They sizzle behind me.
 Pileateds call down slope.
 I think I can hear the river but I may be imagining it.
 The sound of water in my ears, in my mind.
 Oh, to have this wooded view of falloff mountainside behind my house.
 I have trees and a creek.
 But this is pure Ozark highland spectacular.
-I turn back for the cabin at this third bench and wend my way again back through the limestone juttings.
+I turn back for the cabin at this third bench and wend my way again up through the limestone juttings.
 Coffee awaits.

 The rooms are huge and full of windows.
 Some high up and some facing out onto the stone sidewalks out front.
 The bath and dressing suite are as large as I remember.
 My brain having trouble reconciling all the information.
 What is old; what is new.
 Fruit and champagne entertain us while the rain dies down.
 The sun comes out.
 We are here for some city life I suppose.

 Thirty-four years ago, my wife and I would have walked the city streets after coffee.
 The same as today.
 I honestly donít think they have changed much, this upper valley.
 Certainly, the homes across from the Palace look antique and quite the same.
 I must have an old photo somewhere at my home, tucked away in an album.
 We would have just finished Medical school back then.
 We would be headed for San Antonia.
 Graduation, marriage, moving across state lines all in rapid fire succession.
 So, it is hard to imagine we werenít distracted.
 I had been away from birds for four years at that time.
 I made one trip to the Grand Canyon by car on a break during the four years of med school.
-Otherwise, I forgot about birds for the only stretch that I hope I have to experience.
-So, likely back then I may have been less aware of them just from the disuse of my ears.
-Walking now, I am reattuned.
-Have been for at least thirty of those years.
+Otherwise, I abandoned birds for the only such stretch that I hope I have to ever experience.
+Back at that time, I may have been less aware of birds just from the disuse of my ears.
+Walking now, I am certainly reattuned.
+Have been for at least thirty years.
 I hear Rough-winged Swallows over the street near the Post Office, which is very close to the Palace.
 A swallow perches on the power line above us, holding a very long strand of grass.
 She seems to be watching my wife and I, hesitant to show me where in the wall of stone ahead of us she was going to place this critical fiber.
 She cannot trust me not to be a climber, a raider myself.
 She eventually just drops the long strand, perhaps because it was just too much, a wrong choice to begin with.
 And off she goes.

 Down into the valley, the humans grow more numerous.
 Early in the day, it is not crowded but peopled nonetheless.
 Other coffee seekers, breakfast stalkers.
 I lose the thought of birds.
 Outside the Post Office, I note they have the largest Gingko tree I have ever seen, anywhere.
 It must be something spectacular in October.
 It is a green beautiful thing now.
 These Asian trees flutter even in light breezes.
 I donít recall seeing this one 34 years ago.
 But they are slow growing trees for sure.
 There is music playing in the park downtown.
 People gathering there.
 We see some of the shops that were definitely there the day after we were married.
 Others, we are not so sure.
 Morrisonís gallery is gone.
 Souvenir shops abound.
 There is one bookstore, quirky, still surviving just selling actual books in this digital world.
 The day after we were married, the internet was an unknown thing.
 It was seven years until its arrival.
 We had to go through our medical training using books and microfilm, paper diagrams, with the actual sick and injured at hand.
 It was 14 years before the first iphone.
 Now on the street, there was no momentary view where someone wasnít holding up a phone for a picture or a selfie.
 The world is wired now and photo mad.
 I still consider my phone mostly an annoyance.
 A way to exchange brief messages with my wife and daughter.
 I carry a real camera when I am after photos, though it is digital.
 Film has gone the way of movie attendance and paper maps and newsprint.
 We walk further.
 We gawk at fools.
 They gawk back at the odd old guy who doesnít seem to have a phone.